CJ Alexander: Oakland Athletics / Athletics

 On September 4, 2024, the Oakland Athletics claimed Alexander off waivers.
 He spent the remainder of the year with the Triple-A Las Vegas Aviators, batting .294/.410/.588 with three home runs and 14 RBI across 12 appearances.

 Alexander was optioned to back to Las Vegas to begin the 2025 season, where he hit .252 with 10 home runs and 33 RBI.
 In six appearances for the Athletics, he batted 3-for-17 (.176).
 Alexander was designated for assignment by the team on June 5, 2025.

 New York Yankees

 On June 8, 2025, the New York Yankees claimed Alexander off waivers.
 In 13 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he went 9-for-46 (.196) with three home runs and two RBI.
 He was designated for assignment by the Yankees on June 30.

 Los Angeles Dodgers

 On July 3, 2025, Alexander was claimed off waivers by the Los Angeles Dodgers.
 He played in just two games for the Triple-A Oklahoma City Comets before he was designated for assignment on July 7.
 Alexander cleared waivers and was sent outright back to Oklahoma City on July 10.
-In 52 games, he batted .269 with five homers and 30 RBI.
-He elected free agency on November 6.
+In 52 games for Oklahoma City, he batted .269 with five home runs and 30 RBI.
+Alexander elected free agency following the season on November 6.

+Houston Astros

+On February 18, 2026, Alexander signed a minor league contract with the Houston Astros.

 Personal life

-Alexander's brother, Blaze, also plays professional baseball, currently for the Arizona Diamondbacks.
+Alexander's brother, Blaze, also plays professional baseball.